Against Method: Galileo case study

-Feyerabend does not just argue that Galileo and his followers acted “irrationally” from the perspective of inductivism and falsificationism, but that it was reasonable that they did so.
-This is because Galileo’s conjecture was able to reveal the natural interpretations that followed from the Aristotelian worldview.
+Feyerabend does not just argue that Galileo and his followers acted "irrationally" from the perspective of inductivism and falsificationism, but that it was reasonable that they did so.
+This is because Galileo's conjecture was able to reveal the natural interpretations that followed from the Aristotelian worldview.
 Natural interpretations, defined by Feyerabend, are interpretations of phenomena which happen naturally and automatically in our perception and the ways we attach language to what we observe.
 After accepting a theory for a long period of time, natural interpretations become implicit and forgotten and, therefore, difficult to test.
 By contrasting natural interpretations with other interpretations, they are made explicit and can be tested.
 Therefore, to fully scrutinize the Aristotelian worldview, Feyerabend suggests that Galileo was right to conjecture a new theory that revealed its natural interpretations.

 The main example of the influence of natural interpretations that Feyerabend provided was the tower argument presented as an objection to the theory of a moving earth.
-Aristotelians accepted the proposition that a stone, or any solid body made of earth, dropped from a tower lands directly beneath it shows that the earth is stationary.
-They thought that, if the earth moved while the stone was falling, the stone would have been “left behind.”
+Aristotelians accepted the proposition that a stone, or any solid body made of earth, dropped from a tower lands directly beneath it, shows that the earth is stationary.
+They thought that, if the earth moved while the stone was falling, the stone would have been "left behind."
 Objects would fall in a parabola instead of vertically.
 Since this does not happen, Aristotelians thought the earth did not move.
-Galileo’s hypothesis reveals that this assumes that all motion is “operative” (i.e., noticeable in perception).
+Galileo's hypothesis reveals that this assumes that all motion is "operative" (i.e., noticeable in perception).
 Galileo denies this assumption and argues that the stone falls in a parabola relative to absolute space, although the notion of absolute space was not made explicit and coherent until Newton.

 However, Galileo did not present his work in this vein.
-If he did, Feyerabend conjectures that his new theory would have received little attention and would not have stimulated further inquiry into the Copernican system.
+If he had, Feyerabend conjectures that his new theory would have received little attention and would not have stimulated further inquiry into the Copernican system.
 Because of this, Galileo uses propaganda to make it seem as if his theories are implicit in the Aristotelian worldview.
-Specifically, Galileo makes it seem as if his conception of relative motion is embedded in Aristotelian common sense when it isn’t (Aristotelian relative motion involves many moving bodies with dynamic effects noticeable in perception).
-According to Feyerabend, Galileo uses the technique of anamnēsis where he invites readers to “remember” that they already believed in relation motion in Galileo’s sense.
-Using this method, he disguises how radical of a break his new theory is from then common sense.
+Specifically, Galileo makes it seem as if his conception of relative motion is embedded in Aristotelian common sense when it isn't (Aristotelian relative motion involves many moving bodies with dynamic effects noticeable in perception).
+According to Feyerabend, Galileo uses the technique of anamnēsis where he invites readers to "remember" that they already believed in relation motion in Galileo's sense.
+Using this method, he disguises how radical a break his new theory is from then common sense.